MahmoudFakhry/STTFN-Model/README.md

 For the StarFM, you can change the TEST_POINT global variable in Imports to a different Test Data Point to test with.
 If TEST_POINT is >= the number of datapoints available, it defaults to the last data point available in trainingDataSet (check StarFM Test Run).
 Model outputs, including RMSE and SSIM are displayed in Testing Results.

-## Contacts
-If you have any questions, or struggle with the code, please feel free to contact us at any of the emails below or create a Github Issue, which we will look to resolve.

-Team Members:

-Todd Goldfarb (tcgoldfarb@gmail.com)

-Joseph Balaty (balatyj@oregonstate.edu)

-Jarod Lokrantz (lokrantj@oregonstate.edu)

-Mahmoud Fahkry (fakhryk@oregonstate.edu)

-Link to the Repository (if you are on pages): https://github.com/Todd-C-Goldfarb/STTFN-OSU
+Link to the Repository (if you are on pages): https://github.com/MahmoudFakhry/STTFN-Model